dzekelid/answers/_listings/stack-exchange/tags-tag-top-answerers-period-get.md

 ---
 swagger: "2.0"
 info:
-  title: Stack Exchange
+  title: Stack Exchange Get Tags Top Answers
-  description: Stack Exchange is a network of 130+ Q&amp;A communities including Stack
+  description: "Returns the top 30 answerers active in a single tag, of either all-time
-    Overflow.
+    or the last 30 days.\n \nThis is a view onto the data presented on the tag info page on the sites.\n \nThis method returns a list of tag score objects."
   version: "2.0"
 host: api.stackexchange.com
 basePath: /2.2